 Program Duration and Structure

-- This course is delivered over 52 weeks.
-Including 4 10 week terms (10 Weeks tuition followed by 2 or 3 weeks of break.)
+- This course is delivered over 52 weeks – Including 4 terms of 10 weeks each (10 Weeks tuition followed by 2 or 3 weeks of break.

 - Breaks are also used as opportunities for re-assessment, catch-up classes, mentoring, and student intervention programs.